 In the US, according to the Internal Revenue Service (IRS), if you rent out your property for less than two weeks (in other words, 14 days or fewer) during a year, it’s regarded as a personal residence and not a vacation rental property.
 In this event, you don’t have to report the rental income.
 That being said, you also won’t be able to deduct rental expenses.

 If your property is regarded as a vacation rental property (in other words, it gets rented out for more than 14 days per year), you’ll need to report all your rental income.
-In this case, it becomes key that you record your Airbnb income and expenses diligently for tax reasons.
+In this case, it becomes key that you record your Airbnb income and expenses diligently for taxation reasons.

 There are several expenses that short-term rental hosts can deduct from their taxable income if their property isn’t used as their primary residence.
 In a nutshell, a tax-deductible expense is considered any basic business expense that was incurred to keep your property in proper condition.
 In other words, expenses that went towards managing and maintaining the vacation rental property.